TheGarmr/MonobankExporter/README.md

   * `/webhook` ending is mandatory
   * basic auth is not required. it can be added from the config

-Currencies metrics will be provisioned in any case.<br/>
+Currency metrics will be provisioned in any case.<br/>
 The client's metrics will be provisioned only in the case of the existing token.<br/>
 Webhook will be set only in case of a valid URL (HTTP or HTTPS doesn't matter).<br/>

 # Logs
   * logs are shown at the console and written to file `/etc/monobank-exporter/logs/monobank-exporter.log`
   * Serilog is used as a logger.
 Settings are defined in the `/etc/monobank-exporter/appsettings.json` file.
-    You  can override this settings.<br/>
+    You can override these settings.<br/>
 	Documentation can be found here: [Serilog.Settings.Configuration](https://github.com/serilog/serilog-settings-configuration)

 # Examples<br/>

-## Docker-compose with image from [Docker Hub](https://hub.docker.com/r/thegarmr/monobank-exporter)
+## Docker-compose with the image from [Docker Hub](https://hub.docker.com/r/thegarmr/monobank-exporter)
 ```yaml
 version: '3.1'